-This is one of the blog posts pulled from Valerie’s personal blog, but wanted to share here because it really captures the tension of doing and being.
+This is one of the blog posts pulled from Valerie’s personal blog.

 “I love when my calendar looks like a unicorn vomited all over it.
 A.K.A it’s overwhelmingly colorful because, color coding and also there’s a lot of busyness going on.
 By senior year of college, I unhealthily started believing if I did not have enough going on every day, if my day didn’t have a cloud of anxiety and the pressure to accomplish perfection hanging over, then it was a sign I needed to do more, fill my day with more and I was not being productive “enough.”
 Whatever the word “enough” meant in my accomplishment-oriented and perfection-driven mind.

 This I carried into graduate school and I was more or less a hot mess the first academic year, through the summer of engagement and up to my wedding.
 I filled the time and year with full time graduate school, a part time job (with probably poor self-determined boundaries), planning and completing my global health practicum, directing a college leadership summer program, and wedding planning.
 Needless to say, my calendar and planner looked like several unicorns had lost their cotton candy lunches all over them.

 My prideful self wants you to know, I got it all done.
 But I struggled in friendships, family relationships, and with my fiancé.
 I had shut down my emotions and operated like a machine to check off my boxes and achieve “perfection.”
 Certainly there were moments of beautiful and messy emotions, of genuine joy and real sadness, but most often I felt like a robot.
 I had stretched and reached accomplishment, but at what cost?